 What is Eventbrite?

-Eventbrite is an easy way to advertise an event, sell tickets and manage registrations.
-Creating an event on the platform is incredibly easy and can be done in three steps.
+Eventbrite makes it easy to advertise an event, sell tickets and manage registrations.
+Launching an event on the platform is incredibly easy and can be done in three steps.
 First, add the event’s details, then create tickets, and finally the registration forms.

 Once you’ve filled in all of the relevant information, your event will have its own page on Eventbrite’s website with the basic info, images, and a description.
 From there, attendees will have the option to register and possibly pay for a ticket.
 One of the main perks of Eventbrite is that it offers integration with programs like Facebook, HubSpot, and Mailchimp, making it easy to integrate into your marketing stack.